Here are the parts you need to build a wooden shelving unit:

 Partially threaded screws are best-suited to this type of work.
-These get close the wood, ensuring better tightening since the screw is freely able to turn and slide.
+These get close to the wood, ensuring better tightening since the screw is freely able to turn and slide.

 However, make sure the thread is properly in place in order to achieve the desired effect.
-The non-threaded section of the screw must be shorter than the thickness of the wood;
+The non-threaded section of the screw must be shorter than the thickness of the wood.

 ROCKET BICHROMATE STEEL WOOD AND CHIPBOARD SCREWS = Cutting-edge technology that makes a difference

 The technical characteristics of ROCKET screws (slim, sharpened point; ribbed thread; hard-wearing triple cone), allied to their physical characteristics (high-quality steel, thermal treatment, dry lubrication, etc.) make these high-quality screws.